-5. Methodology
+6. Methodology

-5.1 Research design
+6.1 Research design

-A quasi-experimental research, with partially matched cooperative learning-experimental and traditional lecture method groups, was constructed because of its resistance to common threats to internal validity (Mouton, 2001 & Gray, 2004).
+A quasi-experimental research, with partially matched Cooperative learning & SCE-experimental and traditional lecture method groups, was constructed because of its resistance to common threats to internal validity (Mouton, 2001 & Gray, 2004).

-5.2 Sampling mathematics
+6.2 Sampling

-Students of standard 11th were identified for the investigation.
+Students of standard 8 were identified for the investigation.
 Only 112 students who were registered for module.
-In the present study the random sampling method has been adapted from the Nutan vidhyalaya, Visnagar.
+In the present study the random sampling method has been adapted from the primary School of Mehsana District.
 The experimental group consisted of 56 students and the control group of 56 students.
-Both groups were taught by the researcher over a 6 week period of two contact sessions of 40 minutes per week for the first semester.
+Both groups were taught by the researcher over a 6-week period of two contact sessions of 40 minutes per week for the first Term

-5.3 Research instrument
+6.3 Research instrument

-The Mathematics' achievement test, which is a created by researcher.
-The researcher used Mathematics Test for the post test for both groups.
-The Mathematics Test composed of fifty multiple-choice items which was structured and aligned on the content of Mathematics.
+The Test of Gujarati Literacy Level which is a created by researcher test of Gujarati content.
+The researcher used Gujarati Literacy Test for the post test for both groups.
+The Gujarati Literacy Test composed of fifty multiple-choice items which was structured and aligned on the content of Gujarati.
 Achievement and Retention instruments were also used in this study to obtain data.
 All students concerned were informed that results of information will only use for research purposes.
-This gave the researcher an indication on which angle to present the cooperative learning during the contact sessions.
+This gave the researcher an indication on which angle to present the SCE Programme during the contact sessions.

-6. Procedure
+6.4 Procedure

-The experimental group received training and demonstrations in using cooperative learning during their contact sessions.
+The experimental group received training and demonstrations in using SCE Programme during their contact sessions.
 After 6 weeks, all participants (N=112) were retested with the Achievement and Retention instruments.
-The researcher calculated the standardized mean difference of percentiles to determine impact on students' Mathematics levels.
-First Internal exam's marks in Mathematics were used as covariate measures.
-In order to control for the "teacher quality" variable, both groups were taught by the regular Mathematics' teacher.
-Both groups were taught the module on Mathematics using the same content outline, but students in the cooperative learning group completed learning activities in small heterogeneous groups, while the students in the control group completed activities individually.
-The two chapter module was taught to both groups over a six-week period.
+The researcher calculated the standardized mean difference of percentiles to determine impact on students' Gujarati literacy levels.
+First Internal exam's marks in Gujarati were used as covariate measures.
+In order to control for the "teacher quality" variable, both groups were taught by the regular Gujarati teacher.
+Both groups were taught the module on Gujarati using the same content outline, but students in the SCE Programme group completed learning activities in small heterogeneous groups, while the students in the control group completed activities individually.
+The two-chapter module was taught to both groups over a six-week period.
 The test was administered to both groups at the end of the instructional unit.
 Three weeks later, the test was administered again to the students to determine retention of information.